localstack/snowflake-docs/content/en/user-guide/integrations/snow-cli/index.md

 $ snow sql --query "CREATE DATABASE mytestdb;" --connection localstack
 {{< / command >}}

-You can see all the databases in your LocalStack Snowflake emulator using the following command:
+You can see all the databases in your Snowflake emulator using the following command:

 {{< command >}}
 $ snow sql --query "SHOW DATABASES;" --connection localstack